CiscoDevNet/WASTC2024-vFDW/4-Thursday/Intro-to-Catalyst-Center-Python-SDK/README.md

 <br>

-- In the menu panel on the left, navigate to SKDs > Python SDK > [Quickstart](https://developer.cisco.com/docs/dna-center/2-3-3/quickstart/)
+- In the menu panel on the left, navigate to SDKs > Python SDK > [Quickstart](https://developer.cisco.com/docs/dna-center/2-3-3/quickstart/)

-Slowly scroll all the way to the bottom, scanning and skimming the major sections
+Take a few moments and slowly scroll all the way to the bottom of the page, scanning and skimming the major sections.
+This will give you a broad and basic overview of what you need to consider when using the Python SDK for this version of Catalyst Center.

 ![image](https://github.com/CiscoDevNet/WASTC2024-vFDW/assets/27918923/ea1a8e7d-2a99-41ac-a426-7ffb361be3f8)

-> **Note:** *write memory* and *copy running-config startup-config* are essentially the same command on Cisco IOS devices.
-They both serve the purpose of saving the current running configuration (in RAM) to the startup configuration (in NVRAM), ensuring that configuration changes persist across device reboots.

 <br>